 A guided tour begins in the visitor center and takes in the workshop, where visitors can see current renovation, rebuild and restoration work undertaken by volunteers during the week and the Medway Queen herself.
 While on board ship, as well as seeing fixture & fitting installation progress, stories from past crew members, rescued soldiers, day-trip passengers and restaurant staff are retold by tour guides bringing the evocative surroundings to life.

-but you can earn our e-badge by colouring pictures or writing a short story about the Medway Queen then logging in and entering the code revealed on the Wheels of Time My E-badges page.
+Even if you can’t visit you can earn our e-badge by colouring pictures or writing a short story about the Medway Queen, submitting it, then logging in and entering the code you are sent on the Wheels of Time My E-badges page.

 - Visitor Centre admission is free.